jesuspinedaq/Software-Design-Architecture/README.md

-# Software-Design-Architecture
+# Software Design and Architecture
-My journey towards software architecture and design
+A journey towards software architecture and design